sairaghunandanpulibandla/pdf-extractor1/README.md

 (Repeat the same process to set up and access the React application located in the client directory.)

-## How to Use PDF Slice Master
+## How to Use Yourreal PDF

-Here's a step-by-step guide on how to use PDF Slice Master to extract specific pages from PDF files:
+Here's a step-by-step guide on how to use Yourreal PDF to extract specific pages from PDF files:

 1. Select a PDF File